ITensor/website/docs/classes/itensor.md

 * `randomize(ITensor & T, Args args = Args::global())`

-  Randomize all elements of this ITensor.
-Optimized more for speed than for true randomness.
+  Randomize all elements the ITensor T. Optimized more for speed than for true randomness.
   Afterward all elements will be real by default.

   Optionally `randomize` accepts a named argument "Complex" which if set to `true`